 Infections by APEC typically result in severe respiratory and systemic diseases such as airsacculitis and septicemia.
 They can also cause inflammations of internal organs membranes such as peritonitis, perihepatitis and pericarditis.
 They are also a threat to food security and avian welfare worldwide.
 Intensification of poultry production will increase the incidence of APEC through greater exposure of birds to pathogens and stress.

 Combatting economic losses

-Due to the versatility of the pathogeny of avian colibacillosis, APEC can be responsible for considerable economic losses affecting multi-species and multi-physiological stage poultry farming systems, while the regulatory environment is progressively further restricting the use of antibiotics in livestock animal in efforts to halt the spreading of bacterial resistance.
+Due to the versatility of the pathogeny of avian colibacillosis, APEC can be responsible for considerable economic losses affecting multiple species and multi-physiological stage poultry farming systems.
+In the meantime, the regulatory environment is progressively further restricting the use of antibiotics in livestock animal in efforts to halt the spreading of bacterial resistance.

 French trial results

 A study was carried out at INRA experimental infectiology platform in France, using 22-day old chicks Leghorn PA 12.
 The birds were orally inoculated with a highly pathogenic APEC O2 strain.
 Faecal bacterial counts, growth and mortality of animals supplemented with CeC were compared to an untreated group (UG).

 Bacterial counts of total E. coli and APEC in faeces were performed in order to evaluate the colonisation in the gut.
 The inoculated APEC strain showed good gut colonisation abilities.
 It represented the majority of chickens E. coli flora until day 14 (100-78%).
 Diversification with non pathogenic E. coli mostly occurred after day 14.

 CeC did not significantly alter APEC counts compared to control before day 14.
 However, CeC significantly reduced APEC count at day 19 (P<0.05) (Table 1).
 The reduction trend was maintained numerically at day 21 (Table 2).